 I was born 66 years ago in the upper mid-west.
 My parents and I came west soon after.
 I had a very average life as a kid but I began to sense that something was missing, or at least that I was missing something, but it was years before I figured it out.
 It wasn’t until my early teens that the ‘missing thing’ began to manifest itself.
 I always seemed to be out of step with everyone else.
-It wasn’t until my junior year in high school that I realized that I was an oddball, an outsider always vying to see what was happening behind the glass, always trying to fit in, or find a niche that was bigger than one.
+It wasn’t until my junior year in high school that I realized that I was an oddball, an outsider always vying to see what was happening behind the glass, always trying to fit in, or find a niche that could fit more than one.
 Eventually I gave up and settled into my life as a “minus one”.

 But things change.
 Even death isn’t static.
 The cosmos is in constant flux and so am I. One day I woke up and wanted something else besides my job as a handyman…I turned to music for a while, but didn’t have the chops to be anything more than a curious sideshow (for which there wasn’t much of a market at the time).
 It was then that I started writing poetry again after a 10 year hiatus (long story).
 That was 23 years ago…